CMRAG: Co-modality-based visual document retrieval and question answering: Methodology

 \subsection{Problem definition}

 We formulate the task of Visual Document Question Answering (VDQA) within a Retrieval--Augmented Generation (RAG) framework.
 A collection of visual documents (e.g., PDFs, scanned articles) serves as the knowledge source for answering user queries.
 As illustrated in Fig. \ref{fig: method}(a), each document page $p_i$ is first parsed by a Vision Language Model (VLM) $\mathcal{V}$ to extract its structured multimodal content.
-This parsing step produces both a visual representation $I_i$ (which represents the entire page image in this study) and a textual representation $T_i$, such that ${I_i, T_i} = \mathcal{V}(p_i)$.
+This parsing step produces both a visual representation $I_i$ (which represents the entire page image in this study) and a textual representation $T_i$ (which refers to the extracted text from the page), such that ${I_i, T_i} = \mathcal{V}(p_i)$.
 The complete set of all parsed pages constitutes the candidate evidence pool, denoted as $\mathcal{D} = \{\{I_1, T_1\}, \{I_2, T_2\}, \dots, \{I_M, T_M\}\}$, where $M$ is the total number of pages.
 For a given query $q$, the objective of the retriever $\mathcal{R}$ is to identify the top-$k$ most relevant pages $P_k$ based on a multimodal similarity score $s(q, \{I_i, T_i\})$.
+In this paper, we use the entire page image

-Considering recent advances in VLMs \citep{bai2025qwen2, team2025kimi} enable them to directly process multiple naive-resolution page images, the retrieved evidence $P_k$ is directly combined with the query $q$ into a structured prompt $\mathcal{P}(q, P_k)$, which is then fed into a generator model $\mathcal{G}$, typically a powerful VLM, to produce the final answer: $\hat{a} = \mathcal{G}(\mathcal{P}(q, P_k))$ (as shown in Fig. \ref{fig: method}(d)).
+Considering recent advances in VLMs \citep{bai2025qwen2, team2025kimi} enable them to process multiple native-resolution page images directly, the retrieved evidence $P_k$ is directly combined with the query $q$ into a structured prompt $\mathcal{P}(q, P_k)$, which is then fed into a generator model $\mathcal{G}$, typically a powerful VLM, to produce the final answer: $\hat{a} = \mathcal{G}(\mathcal{P}(q, P_k))$ (as shown in Fig. \ref{fig: method}(d)).
 A comprehensive list of notations is provided in Appendix \ref{seca: notation_list}.
 Also, we introduce all the prompt templates used in this study in Appendix \ref{app: prompt}.